• 5.0/5 from 223+ reviews.

 Updated: 08-04-2025 2025-04-08T19:49:24Z

-Sleep phases
+Sleep stages

 Deep sleep is one of the five sleep phases of the sleep cycle.
-Before we can tell you more about deep sleep, we will explain how the sleep cycle works.
+Before we can tell you more about deep sleep, we explain how the sleep cycle works.

 Sleep phase 1: falling asleep phase